NavjotSRakhra/SGPACalculatorGUI/README.md

 To download this application go to the releases section of GitHub page of this project and download the setup executable if you don't want to install Java 11+ or you can download the jar file and execute it using the ``java -jar filename.jar`` command.
+You can also Download and install the APK to calculate SGPA in android.

 # How to use